Saikarthik-Ramakrishnan/ca-fpga-engine/hardware/synth/README.md

 Structurally the configurable cell replaces two comparators with a 2-to-1 mux over 9 bits feeding a 9-to-1 mux.
 The popcount adder tree that dominates the cell is identical in both, so the delta should be small.
-That is a prediction from the gate structure, not a measurement, and no LUT4 or Fmax figure for `RULE_CFG=1` belongs in this repo until the script has been run on a machine with yosys on PATH.
+That is a prediction from the gate structure that still awaits measurement, and no LUT4 or Fmax figure for `RULE_CFG=1` belongs in this repo until the script has been run on a machine with yosys on PATH.